chatcompAnIon/chatcompAnIon/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 This project was developed as a part of UC Berkeley's Master of Information and Data Science Capstone.
 We would like to thank our Capstone advisors Joyce Shen and Korin Reid for their extensive guidance and continued support.
-We invite to visit out cohort's projects as well: [MIDS Capstone Projects: Spring 2024](https://www.ischool.berkeley.edu/programs/mids/capstone/2024a-spring)
+We also invite to visit out cohort's projects as well: [MIDS Capstone Projects: Spring 2024](https://www.ischool.berkeley.edu/programs/mids/capstone/2024a-spring)